The Way of the Tea

 While he sat at his desk he looked in the envelope the report came in, and pulled out a picture.
 The man in the grainy photo had blonde hair and a sinister expression on his face.
 Just like his father, Pein sneered as he slammed the picture hard on his desk.

 The sound of knock on the door interrupted his thoughts.

 "Enter," he called out in an authoritative voice.

-Itachi squinted slightly as he looked at the path before him and could see it was becoming increasingly sandy.
+Itachi squinted slightly as he looked at the path before him, and he could see it was becoming increasingly sandy.
 Visually gazing out in the distance he could only see distorted shapes and colors that blurred together like a jumbled kaleidoscope.
-Fortunately, his vision was much better close up, it was a little blurry but he could still see outlines of people, their faces and colors.
+Fortunately, his vision was much better close up, it was only a little blurry, but he could still see the outlines of people, their faces and colors.
 And because he had to rely upon them so much, he was becoming adept at utilizing his other senses.
-It was his keen sense of smell that told him he was getting closer to the seashore and the town of Chado.
+It was his keen sense of smell, that told him he was getting closer to the seashore, and the town of Chado.

 It doesn't matter that my vision is fading, he reminded himself darkly.
-His life would be over soon and he'll finally be able to atone for eliminating his clan.
-His brother would be considered a hero for killing him and would be able to return back home to Konoha.
+His life would be over soon and then he'll finally be able to atone for eliminating his clan.
+His brother would be considered a hero for killing him, and be allowed to return home to Konoha.

 Konoha, he thought to himself feeling grimly nostalgic.
 Belonging there and being a part of that vibrant village felt like it was a lifetime ago to him.
 So much had happened to him since he had left; he was not the same person.

 He felt old, sick and tired well beyond his years.
 He was tired of assassinations, endless missions and training.
 Most of all he was tired of being hated and feared.
 It sickened him to his core that very few people ever made eye contact with him.
 Most people, especially ninjas were too afraid to risk it.
 Deep in his soul he was more of a man of peace than he was a ninja.
 He only killed because he had to, not because he wanted to.